Tamirucode/DjangoRestaurantBooking/README.md

 	        Add in secret key

     	 - In heroku.com

 		Add Secret Key to Config Vars :- SECRET_KEY, “randomSecretKey”

     - Step 5: Prepare our environment and settings.py file:

       - In settings.py

                 Reference env.py

 		Remove the insecure secret key and replace  SECRET_KEY = os.environ.get('SECRET_KEY')

 		Comment out the old DataBases Section and add new DATABASES Section

 	  - In the Terminal

 		Save all files and Make Migrations , python3 manage.py migrate

  	- Step 6: Get our static and media files stored on Cloudinary:

 	   - In env.py:

-			Add Cloudinary URL to env.py
+		Add Cloudinary URL

 	   - In Heroku:

 		Add Cloudinary URL to Heroku Config Vars*

 		Add DISABLE_COLLECTSTATIC to Heroku Config Vars (temporary step for the moment, will be removed before deployment)

 		 e.g. DISABLE_COLLECTSTATIC =1

 	    - In settings.py:

 		 Add Cloudinary Libraries to installed apps

 		  Tell Django to use Cloudinary to store media and static file Place under the Static files Note

 		  Link file to the templates directory in Heroku Place under the BASE_DIR line

                   Change the templates directory to TEMPLATES_DIR Place within the TEMPLATES array

 	- step7: I added the Heroku name followed by herokuapp.com to the ALLOWED_HOSTS variable name in setting.py followed by

   		             a comma and 'localhost' ( to allow running in the IDE)

-	- step8: In the IDE file explorer or terminal:
+       - step8: In the IDE file explorer or terminal

-		           Create 3 new folders on top level directory media, static, templates
+		  create 3 new folders on top level directory media, static, templates

-                           Create a Procfile on the top level directory Procfile
+                  create a Procfile on the top level directory Procfile

 	- step9: In Procfile

 		 Add code  web: gunicorn restaurant.wsgi

 	- step10: In the Terminal:

   	         Add, Commit and Push

  	- step11: In Heroku:

 		  11.1: initial deployment stage disable collectstatic value and 1 key  assign

  	          11.2: At final stage only disable collectstatic with its value removed

 		  11.3: At last Debug=False    in setting.py file

 		  11.4: After that go Heroku dashboard page  then click deploymnet tab

 		  11.5: just click Github then connect and confirm connect Github

 		  11.6: scroll down the page click deploy branch and the app being built

 		  11.7: Finally, we see deployement the app successful message and

 			  click the view button to take a look